 The best custom trade show booths include a thoughtful balance of sound, audio and lighting.
 Together, they create the perfect ambiance that can propel your brand to the next level.
 As a bonus, digital audio-visual equipment is affordable and convenient.
 When you work with an experienced exhibit design firm, you can implement the latest innovations into your trade show booth design.
-Today, we are going to focus on lighting and the different ways it can be used to guide visitors through your exhibit.
+Today, we are going to focus on trade show booth lighting and the different ways it can be used to guide visitors through your exhibit.
 Let’s dig in!

 Consider the Right Color Tone